mkah91/cop-cloud-coding-dojos/README_DOJOS.md

 - Active member
     - has 5 minutes until we switch seats.
     - is the only one speaking
-    - should try to express his thoughts to the others
+    - has to share his screen and should try to express his thoughts to the others
     - Use TDD and do Baby Steps
     - If stuck, should specifically ask the inactive members for help
 - Inactive members
-    - should pay close attention to the coding
-    - do **not** something else
+    - should pay close attention to the coding and do **not** do something else
     - only answer questions if explicitly asked

 ---